-Take your love for the outdoors to the next level by taking Outdoor Leadership Courses!
+Take your love for the outdoors to the next level by signing up for an Outdoor Leadership Course!

-While not all outdoor leadership students begin their sequence with much experience, all have a passion for adventure and the desire to learn and grow.
-As students complete OL courses, they learn more than just technical skills that allow them to lead others safely in the outdoors.
-Students over time acquire the ability to develop judgement and decision making skills, group facilitation, risk management, and teaching capacity: all skills that can be used for a lifetime.
+While not all Outdoor Leadership students begin their sequence with much experience, all have a passion for adventure and desire to learn and grow.
+As students complete Outdoor Leadership courses, they learn more than just technical skills that allow them to lead others safely in the outdoors.
+Students gradually develop judgement and decision-making skills, group facilitation, risk management, and teaching capacity: all squalities that will be useful throughout life.

-A number of Pacific graduates owe their success to the outdoor leadership minor.
-OL provides you with skills that are sought after by many prospective employers as well as graduate programs.
+A number of Pacific graduates owe their success to the Outdoor Leadership minor.
+Outdoor Leadership provides you with skills that are sought after by many graduate programs as well as prospective employers.

-Coursework begins with an introduction to outdoor skills and advances step by step to where students are able to lead and teach others.
+Coursework begins with an introduction to basic outdoor skills and advances step-by-step until students are able to lead and teach others.
 As students progress through the curriculum, they will be encouraged to contribute appropriate levels of assistance, planning and leadership.
 All levels of outdoor experience are welcome!

 HPER-157 (1 credit) Fall and Spring

 Learn basic skills in backpacking, canoeing and camp management.
-Outdoor Recreation is a course that teaches skills that will prepare students for advanced classes in outdoor leadership.
-Students put knowledge into practice on weekend and day trips with the class.
+Outdoor Recreation is a course that teaches skills that will teach students the foundations necessary for more advanced Outdoor Leadership courses.
+Students apply their learning while on weekend and day trips with the class.

 Introduction to Sea Kayaking